Skip to main content

 95%

-• The game is beautifully written with rich, descriptive prose that immerses players in the characters' experiences and emotions.
+• The writing is rich and descriptive, creating a vivid atmosphere that immerses players in the characters' experiences and emotions.

 • story